zayamatias/retrotool/README.md

 	  - animCols = 1 # Number of columns for the sprite animation
 	  - animRows = 2 # Number of rows for the sprite animation (this will create characters of Cols*Rows for sprite animations)
 	  - animArray = (3,4,3)  # "character" list to show in animation [If you input from an image, it is 0 for the first row first col, then 2 for first row second col and so on...]
+	  - Use right/left arrows in keyboard to cycle through characters

    - Save projects / load projects allows you to save a complete project and load it again (without loading any image) - changes made to te sprites should also be saved.

    - Preferences : Very basic for the moment, check.